|Course Length:||3 Years Full-Time, 6 Years Part-Time|

 SCI1114 Human Body Systems (20 credits)

 Human Body Systems focuses on developing your knowledge of the structure and function of the human body and builds your understanding of the inter-relationship between the systems of the body in the context of human health and disease.
 There will be a considerable emphasis on laboratory-based activities, including molecular techniques and practical physiological investigations.

-Language modules in French, Spanish or Mandarin, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
+Language modules, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
 A single Language module can be studied instead of SCI1107 Biology in Practice.

 SCI2308 Research Methods in Biology (20 credits)